Little Claus and Big Claus: Plot

 In a village lived two men called Claus.
 In order to tell them apart, the one who owns only one horse is called Little Claus, and the other one, who owns four horses, is called Big Claus.
-Each week, Little Claus borrows the horses from Big Claus to plough his field.
+Each week, Little Claus lends Big Claus his one horse to plow the fields.
+In return, on the weekend Little Claus borrows the horses from Big Claus to plough his own field.
 During this, he constantly calls them his five horses.
 Angry at this, as only one horse really belongs to Little Claus, Big Claus tells him to stop saying this.
-However, he does it again, so Big Claus kills his neighbour's only horse.
-Little Claus skins it, puts the horse into a sack and carries the sack with him to sell it.
+However, Little Claus does it again by accident, so Big Claus kills his neighbour's only horse.
+Little Claus skins it, puts the horse skin into a sack and carries the sack with him to sell it.

-At the evening, he comes to a farm and asks for a place to sleep, but the farmer's wife refuses to let him in.
-He soon discovers that she is being visited by the sexton, who came during her husband's absence as he hates sextons.
-When the farmer arrives, she hides the wine and all the food she and the sexton were drinking and eating and the sexton hides in a chest.
-When the farmer sees Little Claus, he invites him to spend the night in his house.
-While eating gruel, Little Claus accidentally kicks his sack, causing a noise.
-Little Claus claims that inside of the sack is a wizard, and that the wizard had filled the oven with food and wine for them.
-Fascinated by the wizard and drunken from the wine, the farmer demands to see the devil.
+In the evening, Little Claus comes to a farm and asks for a place to sleep, but the farmer's wife refuses to let him in.
+Climbing to the roof of the barn, he soon discovers that she is being visited by the sexton, who came during her husband's absence as he hates sextons.
+When the farmer arrives home, she hides the wine and all the food she and the sexton were drinking and eating, and the sexton hides in a chest.
+When the farmer sees Little Claus on the barn's roof, he invites him to spend the night in his house.
+While eating gruel served by the farmer's wife, Little Claus steps on his sack, causing a noise.
+Little Claus claims that inside of the sack is a wizard, and that the wizard had filled the oven with food and wine for them, which the wife reluctantly brings out for them to eat instead.
+Fascinated by the wizard and drunken from the wine, the farmer asks if the wizard can conjure up the devil.
 Little Claus tells him to look in the chest, where the devil would hide, disguised as a sexton.
-Seeing the sexton in the chest, the farmer is convinced that there is a wizard in Little Claus' sack and buys it, giving him a bushel filled with money as well as the chest with the sexton inside.
+Seeing the sexton in the chest, the farmer is convinced that there is a wizard in Little Claus' sack and buys it, giving him a bushel of money (8 imperial gallons) as well as the chest with the sexton inside.